Muiota/TeleChart/README.md

  - Css to outer file

  - split axis object
+ - congig colors
+ - config use first axis only, and

  video 1
   - label on top (name "Followers" and range "1 April 2019 - 30 April 2019")